ucok-man/8event/README.md

 ## Overview

-8EVENT is a comprehensive event management platform designed to simplify the process of organizing and managing events.
+8event is a comprehensive event management platform designed to simplify the process of organizing and managing events.
 It is ideal for event organizers, businesses, and individuals who require an efficient solution for event planning, ticketing, attendee management, and more.

 ## Tech Stack

-- **Frontend:** Next.js, Tailwind CSS
+- **Frontend:** Next.js, Shadcn
 - **Backend:** Node.js (Express.js)
-- **Database:** Supabase with Prisma ORM
+- **Database:** Postgresql with Prisma ORM
 - **Authentication:** JWT
 - **File Upload:** Cloudinary
 - **Payment Integration:** Midtrans